Infrared Sensitivity of Cosmological Probes in Horndeski Theory: Theoretical Framework

 The first equality in Eq.~($\ref{condit}$) is the large-scale adiabatic condition for the matter content of the universe.
 In terms of total fluid quantities it reads \bear \frac{\de p}{\bar p'}=\frac{\de\rho}{\bar\rho'}=\frac{\de\rho_m}{\bar\rho_m'}=\frac{\de\rho_\ga}{\bar\rho_\ga'}\,. \enar Throughout this paper we assume that pressure-less matter and radiation satisfy the adiabaticity condition in Eq.~($\ref{adiab}$) on large scales, and we do not discuss the mechanism by which adiabaticity is established on such large scales.
 A direct consequence of adiabaticity is that~$\zeta$ is conserved in time on large scales: \bear \zeta=\zeta_m=\zeta_\ga\,,\qquad \zeta'=\frac1{3\left(\bar p+\bar\rho\right)^2}\left(\bar\rho'\de p-\bar p'\de\rho\right)=0\,, \enar which originates from the covariant conservation of the energy-momentum tensor.
 All the equivalences hold for the first two coefficients of a spatial expansion, but we suppress the subscripts~$_0$ and~$_1$ and simply refer to them as being valid on large scales.
 Given the assumption that matter components are adiabatic, if the following condition for the total matter component holds \bear \RR=\zeta\,, \enar the general conditions for infrared insensitivity are fully satisfied.
 In fact, since pressure-less matter and radiation redshift differently, the above condition implies \bear \RR_m=\RR_\ga=\RR=\zeta=\zeta_m=\zeta_\ga\,, \qquad\quad v_m=v_\ga \,, \enar which are the stronger version of Eq.~($\ref{condit}$).
 Again, these equalities hold only on large scales.

-The equality of Eq.~($\ref{RZ}$) is a condition which should be checked in any gravity theories.
+The equality of Eq.~($\ref{RZ}$) is a condition that should be checked in any theory of gravity.
 For general relativity, it is well-known that the condition~$\RR=\zeta$ is automatically satisfied by the Einstein equations if perturbations are adiabatic on large scales.
 Here we investigate whether~$\RR=\zeta$ also holds in Horndeski gravity theory, or in other words, whether adiabaticity in the matter content alone is sufficient to guarantee the infrared insensitivity of cosmological probes beyond the Einstein gravity.